sp4ce-cowboy/tp/docs/DeveloperGuide.md

 When UniCa$h is first opened, by default, the UniCa$h welcome message will be displayed in the `Results Display`.
-This message can also be invoked with the `help` command which will be explained later on in the [User Guide](UserGuide.md) Below are the main User Interface (UI) components and features we have implemented in UniCa$h.
+This message can also be invoked with the `help` command which will be explained later on in the [User Guide](UserGuide.md).
+Below are the main User Interface (UI) components and features we have implemented in UniCa$h.

 ![img_2.png](images/unicash/UniCashUIAnnotated.png)

-These main UI components are explained below.
-For the purposes of demonstrating certain UI features, certain commands and inputs that are yet to be explained are mentioned here.
-However, at a later section of this User Guide, all of these commands and inputs will be explained, feel free to refer to them at your discretion. **Where applicable, consider those explanations as the single source of authority for those commands, as the representation here is merely for UI demonstration purposes only.**
+The commands and inputs used for the purposes of demonstrating certain UI features are explained fully in the [User Guide](UserGuide.md) **Where applicable, consider those explanations as the single source of authority for those commands, as the representation here is merely for UI demonstration purposes only.**

 #### UniCa$h Main Window

-- The Main Window in UniCa$h is resizeable, but has a minimum size enforced.
+- The Main Window in UniCa$h is resizeable, but has a minimum size enforced of `850 x 620`
 - The Menu bar contains the `File` and `Help` menus, of which `Help` can be opened with the `F1` keyboard shortcut, which is also default to the original `AB-3`.